Workplace Accidents

 According to OSHA, construction accidents account for about 20 percent of all recorded workplace accidents that include unsafe scaffolding, lack of personal protection, and falls.
 Across all industries, some of the most commonly cited incidents are related to:

 Large mechanical equipment such as conveyor belts, automated equipment, industrial lifts, and cranes are extremely powerful and are commonly powered by hydraulics or electrical drive systems.
-While machines have safety shut-off features, there is always the possibility of becoming caught in moving equipment or injured by an equipment malfunction or operator error.
-Employers must maintain machines to code, and keep accurate service records for each piece of equipment to ensure accidents do not happen.
+While machines have safety shut-off features, there is always the possibility of becoming caught in moving equipment or injured by an equipment malfunction or design defect.

 What Damages Can Be Recovered in a Workplace Accident Lawsuit?

 Receivable damages in a workplace accident can vary greatly depending on the specifics of each case.
 Injuries caused by heavy machinery or falls from great heights can be severe and the resulting medical costs can be overwhelming.
-The individual or company that is responsible for the negligence that led to an injury or death is financially responsible for the damages incurred by the incident.
+The individual or company, other than the employer, that is responsible for the negligence that led to an injury or death may be financially responsible for the damages incurred by the incident.
 Potential damages can include:

 A person who is injured at work and does not allege any liability or negligence can be eligible for compensation through worker’s compensation laws that cover medical costs, extended leave, and lost wages.
 This benefit is distributed through the employer’s insurance and negates the employee’s ability to sue.
 The Wyoming Department of Workforce Services details employee benefits and the steps to file a claim.
 Employees can seek legal counsel to assist them in the process and ensure all their coverage needs are met.